laszlocph/gimlet-documentation/src/pages/concepts/the-sane-helm-guide.md

 ## In this guide

 Helm is the most thrown around term in the Kubernetes ecosystem and perhaps one of the most divisive one as well.
-Many accept and use the tool, many refuse to touch it and always look for raw yaml alternatives.
+Many accept and use the tool, many refuse to touch it and always look for alternatives.

 But Helm does two things well: